 Take notes from Baloo the Bear in Jungle Book when vacationing at Disney over the summer!
-He’s one, no stress… chilled out bear!
+He’s one, no stress… chilled out, bear!
 With massive crowds and 100+ degrees all around, there will come a time when you need to step back and chill out both in temper and temperature.
 Find opportunities to chill, even if it’s for a simple 10 minutes away from the crowds and heat.
 Magic Kingdom has a fun water play area in Fantasyland known as Casey Jr. Splash’ N’ Soak.
 This is a great spot for kids to run free and cool down in the water while you take a breather.
-We also suggest looking for hidden areas that might not offer a bench or table, but a shady floor to sit on!
+We also suggest looking for hidden areas that might not offer a bench or table but a shady floor to sit on!
 Whatever it takes – just find time to chill out.
-Trust us, you’ll avoid both children and adult meltdowns this way!
+Trust us, and you’ll avoid both child and adult meltdowns this way!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.